Skip to main content

 • Downstream Investment Reporting: If your Indian company further invests in another Indian entity, additional reporting requirements apply.

 Non-compliance with FEMA reporting can result in penalties of up to three times the amount involved or INR 2 lakh per day of default, whichever is higher.
 These penalties are adjudicated by the Directorate of Enforcement.
+For a complete breakdown of all FEMA obligations, see our guide on FEMA compliance for foreign companies.

 Key Considerations for Foreign Entrepreneurs